liberland/docs/regulations/drafts/order-on-governance-2.md

    e) The chain is audited, and there is a legal opinion regarding the non-security status of both tokens

-   f) A functional community exists around the chain, and online presence is established
+   f) A functional community exists around the chain, and an online presence is established

 #### Section 2: Decentralized Autonomous Government
 The Minister will establish government processes on the blockchain to enable a seamless transition from the Provisional Government to the regular Government: